If you’re a serial job hopper, don’t worry: I’m not here to pick on you. This article isn’t about placing blame; it’s about exploring motivation.

 At some point—usually about a year into employment—the reality of the workplace catches up to you.
 No matter how exciting and interesting the job appeared on day one, it eventually becomes just another job.
 It happens to everyone, even rocks stars and astronauts.
 If they’re willing to pay you to do the job, it probably won’t always be a day at the park.
 Some people have creative personalities that struggle deeply with routine.
 They are more likely to feel antsy to the point of serious despair.
 However, instead of really analyzing what’s going on and creating a strategy for managing it, many people simply bounce on to the next job, hoping that something will change.
 Sadly, it never does.

 If this description sounds like you, don’t worry: you’re not doomed to a life of job hopping.
 You have options that will help you work with your personality instead of fighting against it.
 If you want to find a career that will satisfy you long-term, it IS possible.
 But you’ll need to do a little work.
-Career Management Consulting (also called Career Strategy Coaching) is an ideal match for people in this situation.
-If you have questions, drop me an email.
+Career Coaching is an ideal match for people in this situation.

 Job hopping isn’t necessarily a “bad” thing, but most people don’t enjoy it.
 When you bounce from job to job, you’re usually looking for something—a feeling of fulfillment that’s missing.
 Plus, job hopping is hard!
 It’s stressful to look for a job and, even once you’re in, you still have that rough period of learning the ropes.
 In my experience, finding a long-term career that truly nourishes you is the ultimate goal for most people—and I truly believe it’s possible for everyone.